masonJamesWheeler/FieldFlow/README.md

 This is a repo for a project I work on in my spare time.
 It is a website written in svelte with over 20 pages and some fun implementations written for HTML Canvas.
-The end goal of the website is to let Collegiate and High School football coaches quickly make plays and share them with their players.
+The end goal of the website is to let collegiate and high-school football coaches quickly make plays and share them with their players.

 Features include:
 Drawing plays,